Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 And it worked – really, really well.

-Unfortunately, the suggestion to soak in a tubful of water with a small amount of chlorine bleach added is misguided for these types of skin conditions and can ultimately make these situations worse over time.
+Unfortunately, the suggestion to soak in a tubful of water with a small amount of chlorine bleach added is misguided for these types of skin conditions.
+Ultimately, it can make the situation worse over time.

-Before identifying the health risks of a bleach bath and why it probably won’t work long term for MRSA or eczema in most cases, let’s first talk about the specifics of a chlorine bath.
+Before identifying the health risks of a bleach bath and why it probably won’t help long-term, let’s first talk about the specifics.

 The common directive for a “therapeutic” bleach bath (not to be confused with a hydrogen peroxide bath) is as follows: